-You’re not supposed to walk in knowing everything, otherwise why be on the course?
+You’re not supposed to walk in knowing everything, otherwise why be on the training?
 The point is to make mistakes and Richard and Alex were good at setting that sort of atmosphere where actually you’ll learn more by not doing it right first time.

 The whole point is to make mistakes, because you’ll learn from them and you’ll remember them.
 Georgina had the space, time and encouragement to ask questions and get the most out of the React Bootcamp.